Tribeni, Hooghly: Transport & tourism

 National Waterway 1, stretching for 1620 km from Haldia to Allahabad, has an ambitious plan of cargo movement and be operative by 2021 through the Bhagirathi-Hooghly River adjacent to the town.
-The depth of the river from Kolkata to Tribeni was verified to be able to navigate an inland vessel of loaded draft for 4 meters, and can form a part of river information system abbreviated as RIS which would help vessels to navigate by avoiding ship to ship collision, ship to bridge collision and grounding.

 Jafar Khan Gazi's Mosque resembles a unique transformation from stone post and lintel temples belonging to Pala senas to brick dome and arch structures, quite common to Muslim rulers in West Bengal.

 Hangseshwari Temple, in Bansberia, is 21 meters tall and has 13 towers, each shaped as a lotus flower, is a marvellous feat of architecture based on Kundalini and yoga concepts.
 Inner precincts of the minars follow the design of the human anatomy.
 Metallic idol of rising Sun God with his thousand bright rays has been inscribed on the top of the central minar.
 Even the deity has been designed and installed following the concept of Yoga and Pranayam.
 The Deity is blue in colour and made of wood derived from "Neem" tree.

 The temple complex has another temple Ananta Basudeba Temple besides the main temple, which holds a very special position as a terracotta temple with exquisite terracotta works on it.

 Bandel Church, situated around 7 km from Tribeni, is the oldest church in West Bengal, initially constructed by 1599, was reconstructed post the Portuguese settlement were savaged and later awarded back by the Mughal Emperor.
 The statue ‘Our Lady of the Happy Voyage’ was saved from the attack and was miraculously found later and reinstated.
 The name of the place supposedly came from the Portuguese word ‘Mastro de Bandeira’ which meant flag post and later got transformed to Bandel, as the captain of a wrecked ship offered the main mast he promised to offer the first church he would find.
 The ship with its crew, is believed to arrive at its bank when the celebrations for the inauguration of the church were on its way.